Creating interesting textures can sometimes be a difficult and annoying task, especially if you don’t know exactly where to start.

 Once you’re happy with the result, all you have to do is position the underlying Compound Shape in front of the texture (right click > Arrange > Bring to Front), and then use it as a Clipping Mask (desired shapes selected > right click > Make Clipping Mask) in order to constrain it to the surface of the vase.

-7. How to Create Textures Using Pattern Swatches
+7. How to Apply Texture in Illustrator Using Pattern Swatches

-Our third and last method is one that you probably never even thought of using, which is why I really wanted to point it out since it's super easy to use and gives you really interesting results.
+Our third and last method to add custom vector textures in Illustrator is one that you probably never even thought of using.
+This is why I really wanted to point it out since it's super easy to use and gives you really interesting results.